 Travel.State.Gov > Intercountry Adoption > Country Information > Barbados Intercountry Adoption Information

-Reconsider travel to Barbados due to health and safety measures and COVID-related conditions.
+Reconsider travel to Barbados due to COVID-19.

 Read the Department of State’s COVID-19 page before you plan any international travel.